 Having verified successful round-trip encoding-decoding of information we then sought to measure the performance of the error correction function.
-We simulated substitution mutations accumulating at a slow but steady rate over many generations, by repeatedly mutating the Hamming.jpg so as to correspond to total numbers of mutations per block ranging from 0 to 2.
-As an indicator of data integrity, we compared sequence identity between the simulated mutant sequence and the original, before and after applying the error correction (Figure 10).
+We simulated substitution mutations accumulating at a slow but steady rate over many generations, by repeatedly mutating the Cat.jpg so as to correspond to total numbers of mutations per block ranging from 0 to 2.
+As an indicator of data integrity, we compared sequence identity between the simulated mutant sequence and the original, before and after applying the error correction (Fig. 10).
 For a smaller number of mutations, the error correction is able to restore nearly the entire original sequence.
 As the density of mutations increased, eventually the error correction did become overwhelmed, but the data shows a very clear mutation buffering effect contributed by it.

 As calculated in earlier sections, our error correcting code operates on a block-wise basis.
 Each individual block (in our case 4 bp long) can be recovered so long as no more than one mutation occurs within it.
-With larger numbers of mutations distributed randomly throughout the sequence, it becomes more probable that at least two mutations will fall very close to each other and coincide on the same block.
+With larger blocks of repetitive sequence are visible as blue blocks, these result from header and terminator information utilized by the LZMA algorithm which is less variable than the compressed data stream itself.
+Top left: Sequence head vs. itself.
+Top right and bottom left: Head vs. tail.
+Bottom right: Sequence tail vs. itself numbers of mutations distributed randomly throughout the sequence, it becomes more probable that at least two mutations will fall very close to each other and coincide on the same block.
 Such an improbable event would potentially result in the loss of that block of information.
 We have observed that minor perturbations to the encoded DNA do not significantly corrupt the stored data, and do not preclude its recovery.
 Furthermore, our strategy anticipates that the final encoded DNA string will be broken up into small, overlapping pieces in practice; therefore the mutations would be further removed at the assembly stage via a consensus mechanism.